marinsantiago/bnplasso/README.md

 devtools::install_github("marinsantiago/bnplasso")
 ```

-On the other hand, if you wish to install the package from the `bnplasso.zip` file in the supplementary materials to Marin et al. (2025+):
+On the other hand, if you wish to install the package from the `bnplasso` folder in the supplementary materials to Marin et al. (2025+):

-  1. Decompress the zip file `bnplasso.zip`.
-The folder `bnplasso` should result.

-  2. In R, set your working directory to the folder `bnplasso`.
+  1. In R, set your working directory to the folder `bnplasso`.

-  3. Run the following R code:
+  2. Run the following R code:

 ``` r
 # install.packages("devtools")